garylirocks/quickrefs/azure-networking-load-balancing.markdown

 - Can be used with incoming internet traffic, internal traffic, port forwarding for specific traffic, or outbound connectivity for VMs
 - Public load balancers
-  - can only have public IPs
+  - Can only have public frontend IPs (or IP prefixes)
+  - **No need to config vNet while creating**
-  - **not in a vNet**
+  - All backend pools must be in **a single vNet**
-  - provide outbound connections for VMs via NAT
+  - Could provide outbound connections for VMs via NAT
 - Internal load balancers
-  - could have frontend IPs from **multiple subnets** in a vNet, but CAN'T be in multiple vNets
+  - Could have frontend IPs from **multiple subnets** in a single vNet (CAN'T be in multiple vNets)

 Example multi-tier architecture with load balancers